 I, (your name), place myself under the Honor System of Hollins University.
 I understand that a plea of ignorance will not excuse me in the matter.
 I also understand that I am subject to prosecution should I fail to report a violation.

-If you have any questions about the Hollins honor code or the judicial system please contact the current chair at email@example.com.
+If you have any questions about the Hollins Honor Code or the student conduct system please contact the current chair at email@example.com.